 Lesson Plan - Get It!

 These shoes are called the Fort Rock sandals.
-An archaeologist found them during an excavation of a cave in Oregon in 1938.
+An archaeologist found them while excavating a cave in Oregon in 1938.
 They were woven from sagebrush bark and are over 10,000 years old!

-The people who made these shoes are the ancestors of the Plateau tribes you're going to learn about.
+The people who made these shoes are the ancestors of the Plateau tribes you will learn about.

 The Native American tribes of the plateau were hunters, gatherers, and fishermen who enjoyed the many resources of the Columbia Plateau.